-Join Kai Gittens for an in-depth discussion in this video Configuring routes, part of Up and Running with Backbone.js.
+Join Kai Gittens for an in-depth discussion in this video Configuring routes, part of Learning Backbone.js.

 Routers allow us to create a navigation structure in our Backbone web app.…With routers, we can create links to pretty much anything we want.…We're not going to cover every single route concept, but in this video…we'll cover more than enough to get you started doing some very powerful things.…Routes are built using the same key/value pair syntax we use to create events.…The key in this case will be the actual route link.…And it's best to think of it as an actual URL.…